Smiling in Meditation Practice

 © 2026 Larry Cammarata, Ph.D., Licensed Psychologist and Mindfulness Educator

-Mindfulness Travels provides continuing education retreats to beautiful, inspiring places throughout the world with leaders in the fields of mindfulness-based psychology, process-based therapy, and mindful movement.
+Mindfulness Travels provides continuing education retreats in beautiful, inspiring places throughout the world with leaders in the fields of mindfulness-based psychology, process-based therapy, and mindful movement.

 Next